Tolls and Toll Regulation

 Concessionary Tolls are offered at the discretion of the Company and are not regulated.
-However, the Company has undertaken that the concessionary Toll for Bridge Card holders will not exceed 45p until a new Toll Application is submitted and approved.
-The present concessionary Toll is 40p: in August 2015 the Company undertook to maintain this level until at least 12th August 2016.
-The Company has since decided to hold the concessionary Toll at 40p beyond 12th August 2016 until further notice.
+However, the Company has undertaken that the concessionary Toll for Bridge Card holders will be held at 40p until at least 12th August 2016, and will not exceed 45p thereafter until a new Toll Application is submitted and approved.

 Concessionary Tolls are offered through Bridge Cards, which pay a discounted Toll rate of 40p (ie 50 crossings for £20).
 The Company also offers a Frequent User Scheme which allows unlimted crossings for £30 per month, and a Daily Cap of 4 charged crossings on a Bridge Card, with additional crossings free.